moneroexamples/onion-monero-blockchain-explorer/README.md

   - [rapidjson](https://github.com/miloyip/rapidjson) - C++ JSON parser/generator

 ## Onion Monero Blockchain Explorer features

  - no javascript, no web analytics trackers, no images, i.e., no user tracking
  - open source which allows everyone to check its source code, fork it, contribute
  - made fully in C++ allowing for seamless integration with Monero
- - does not use RPC calls, except to get mempool data, which improves its performance
+ - does not use RPC calls, except to get mempool data, which improves its performance and enables to fetch more information from the blockchain